-ORAU can identify and recruit the experts in any academic or professional discipline for peer reviews and program evaluations.
+With a network of 18,000+ global subject matter experts, ORAU can identify and recruit from any academic or professional discipline for peer reviews and program evaluations.

 When it comes to scientific peer reviews, merit reviews and program evaluations the results are only as good as the professionals who bring their expertise to the review process.
 Having the right subject matter experts available for your review is the key to success, but what makes an expert... an expert?